polltooh/video_analysis/README.md

 ###nn\_script
 This directory contains the code for defining and training the network

+train.py is the one training the network.
+The training parameter is specified in the model.tfproto file

 ###file\_list
 This directory contains the file\_list, which contains the path and the filename of training and testing file